ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 Bureaucracy is a construction by which a person is conveniently separated from the consequences of his or her actions.
 They love formulas because it prevents them from having to exercise judgment for which they might be blamed.

-### Bob Rubin trade

-When Taleb wrote [The Black Swan](https://www.amazon.com/Black-Swan-Improbable-Robustness-Fragility/dp/081297381X), he probably didn't expect the repercussion it got, but he definitely wouldn't have thought that people who read it and were in a position of power didn't understand it.

 > [Former Secretary of the Treasury] Bob Rubin, [...] one of those who sign their names on the banknote you just used to pay for coffee, collected more than $120 million in compensation from Citibank in the decade preceding the banking crash of 2008.
 When the bank, literally insolvent, was rescued by the taxpayer, he didn't write any check— he invoked uncertainty as an excuse.
 Heads he wins, tails he shouts "Black Swan"
 >
 > -- __Skin in the Game__